atvs1478/sq/README.md

 **Important note** (philippe44 writing)

 The main build of squeezelite-esp32 is a 16 bits internal core with all calculations in 32 bits or float precision.
 This is a design choice I've made to preserve CPU performances (it is already stretching a lot the esp32 chipset) and optimize memory usage as we only have 4MB of usable RAM.
 Now, when I did the porting of squeezelite to esp32, I've also made the core 16 or 32 bits compatible at compile-time.
 So far, it works in 32 bits but very little tests have been done.
-You can chose to compile it in 32 bits mode by changing the cmake file in components/squeezelite.
+You can chose to compile it in 32 bits mode.
 Note the following limitation in 32 bits

 - no resampling
 - no equalizer